 Chemists, university leaders, and education researchers collectively acknowledge the slow progress towards advancing diversity, equity, inclusion in science, technology, engineering, mathematics (STEM) fields nationwide.
-Given this troubling reality, underrepresentation of Black, Latinx, and Native American students as well as other historically marginalized student populations continues to remain a pressing concern in chemistry and biochemistry.
-The severe underrepresentation of students of color is largely attributed to deeply rooted racial inequities and opportunity gaps in chemistry contexts.
+Given this troubling reality, underrepresentation of Black, Latinx, and Indigenous students remains a pressing concern in chemistry and biochemistry.
+The severe underrepresentation of students of color is largely attributed to deeply rooted systemic racial inequities and opportunity gaps in chemistry contexts.

-The Department of Chemistry and Biochemistry (CBC) is deeply committed to enact systemic efforts to cultivate an equitable, inclusive educational environment to better facilitate the success of underrepresented students of color.
+The Department of Chemistry and Biochemistry (CBC) is deeply committed to enact systemic transformation efforts to cultivate an equitable, inclusive educational environment to better facilitate the success of Black, Latinx, and Indigenous chemistry and biochemistry majors.
 We are excited to launch a new, research-based mentoring program: Mentoring Undergraduate Scholars for Excellence (MUSE).
-CBC’s rationale for the development of an undergraduate mentoring program is grounded in research and evidence suggesting that effective mentoring experiences is strongly linked to sense of belonging, retention and success among underrepresented racial minorities (URMs) in STEM fields and consequently STEM professions.
+CBC’s rationale for the development of an undergraduate mentoring program is grounded in research and evidence suggesting that effective mentoring experiences are strongly linked to sense of belonging, retention and success in STEM fields and consequently STEM professions.

 With a central focus on increasing retention of URM students, the major goals of CBC’s MUSE program are to: